Farcana

+Farcana is a free-to-play 3rd-person PC arena shooter using Unreal Engine 5.
+Players compete in 5v5 combat.

+Production

-Farcana is a game development studio and an eponymous gaming metaverse.
+Farcana Studio is a game development studio and an eponymous gaming metaverse.
 Farcana's headquarters are located in Dubai, UAE.

 History

 Farcana operates two entities, Farcana Studio, the game development, and Farcana Labs, the scientific arm and DeSci platform inside its gaming metaverse.
-In March 2022, Albert Duraev and Khamzat Chimaev, the UFC superstars, became Farcana's ambassadors.
+In March 2022, Albert Duraev and Khamzat Chimaev became Farcana's ambassadors.

 On the 10th of November, Farcana metaverse was presented to the public to test out.

-Gameplay
+Plot

-Farcana is a gaming metaverse and immersive shooter game built on blockchain and Unreal Engine 5.
-The game lore takes place on Mars, where the Earth's resources are depleting, and mankind sent expeditions to the Red Planet to hunt for Infilium, a powerful and scarce energy source.
+The game lore takes place on Mars, where the Earth's resources are depleting, and mankind sent expeditions to the Red Planet to hunt for Axellar, a powerful and scarce energy source.